apnadkarni/blt/doc/vector.rst

 vector.
 The points are indexed by integers.

 Vectors are common data structures for many applications.
-For example, a graph may use two vectors to represent the X-Y coordinates of the data plotted.
+For example, a **blt::graph** can use two vectors to represent the X-Y coordinates of the data points plotted.
 The graph will automatically be redrawn when the vectors are updated or changed.
-By using vectors, you can separate data analysis from the graph widget.
+By using **blt::vector**\ s, you can separate data analysis from the graph widget.
 This makes it easier, for example, to add data transformations, such as splines.
-It's possible to plot the same data to in multiple graphs, where each graph presents a different view or scale of the data.
+It's possible to plot the same data to multiple graphs, where each graph presents a different view or scale of the data.

 VECTOR INDICES
 ==============